Today, I’m going to show you all the ways to watch CNBC without a pricey cable TV provider.

 Hulu + Live TV

-Hulu with Live TV lets you stream CNBC live as part of a 65+ channel lineup.
+Hulu with Live TV lets you stream CNBC live as part of a 75+ channel lineup.
 This service has ESPN and local ABC, CBS, FOX and NBC stations.
-You get 50 hours of Cloud DVR, and networks familiar to anyone with a cable subscription.
+You get unlimited Cloud DVR, and networks familiar to anyone with a cable subscription.

 A&E, CNN, TNT, ESPN2, Big Ten Network and HGTV are included.
 Users can watch on up to two devices at once, including iPhones and Android smartphones when you’re not at home.